 As I was prepping for my interview, I realized that not only did I want the job, but I suddenly craved the ability to use LiquidPlanner to keep track of everything required to plan my events.
-I was overjoyed with the discovery that I could possibly forego spreadsheets and giant three-ring notebooks.
-I was even more ecstatic to realize that I’d be able to use that same information as a template for the following year and hopefully make the job easier over time.
+I was overjoyed with the discovery that I could forego spreadsheets and giant three-ring binders.
+I was even more ecstatic to realize that I’d be able to use that same information as a template for the following year and hopefully make my job easier over time.

 In my workspace, I set up the overall race as a package.
-The projects are the significant areas of focus for the race: swimmer registration, boats, volunteers, safety, donations, swag… (I could have done this as a project with subfolders, and it would have worked just as well.)
-Then, the tasks are just that, all the bits and pieces of work that need to get done within each area of focus.
+The projects are the significant areas of focus for the race: swimmer registration, boats, volunteers, safety, donations, swag… Then, the tasks are just that, all the bits and pieces of work that need to get done within each area of focus.
 I keep loads of information in the Notes section of each task, which helps me tremendously from year to year: links to various websites, applications, important phone numbers, prices of items I need to buy, shopping lists, and more.
-My absolute favorite part of using LiquidPlanner is my ability to forward emails with quotes, invoices, pictures, insurance binders, permits, etc., into my workspace so that I don’t have to print everything out or have a filing system in my inbox or my computer directory.

 Simply being able to lay out each and every little thing that needs to get done over the course of several months, in a spare minute here and there, has saved me numerous heartaches and sleepless nights, which in turn has produced a number of successful and safe events.